DRWang3/leaf_model_TREES_paper/README.md

 *   **get_leaf_parameters** contains scripts and a leaf area dataset to derive genotype-specific leaf growth parameters.
 A phenotyping pipeline may be found in Figure S1 of the paper.

-*   **TREES** contains input files along with the updated TREES model used in our study.
+*   **TREES** contains the updated model along with input files for the drought validation simulations and *in silico* population modeling done in our study.